decentralized-identity/keri/docs/Q-and-A-Security.md

 _(@henkvancann)_

 ## How do I create a KEL?
-By a key inception event.
+By a key [`inception event`](./Glossary.md#inception-event).
 A controller creates a key pair and binds this to his/her KERI identifier.
-There will be wallet software and an API available in the course of code development and also a DID scheme (DID:UN) that invokes calls to those APIs during resolution of the DID.
+There will be wallet software and an API available in the course of code development and also a DID scheme (DID:UN) that invokes calls to those APIs during resolution of the DID.\
 _(@henkvancann)_

 ## How can I trust a KEL?